The Paper Chase

 TJ helped me carry all my costume pieces down a long corridor that seemed to wind to the center of the Earth.
-We rounded a couple corners, took an elevator up one flight, emerged in what was referred to as a backstage area.
+We rounded a couple of corners, took an elevator up one flight, emerged in what was referred to as a backstage area.
 I could see the tops of the buildings of Main Street, USA.
-I was psyched, but a little winded from walking a such a long distance.
+I was psyched, but a little winded from walking such a long distance.
 I knew it wasn’t all that far, but it seemed like I had walked from Orlando to Atlanta.

 We made it to the dressing area and a petite woman with dark brown hair greeted us.
 She had obviously worked for the company for a while.
 She was outgoing, personable, very chatty, and ready to start the day.
 She was also half-dressed as Minnie Mouse.

 She knew what she was doing.
 She put on the remainder of her costume in seconds.
 The only thing she needed help with was zipping up her red-and-white polka dot Minnie Mouse dress.
 I wished I paid more attention to what the Wardrobe specialist told me during my fitting when I “auditioned.”
 I wanted to slip into the costume with ease and come off as little as a boob as possible, but it took me about ten minutes to get all those costume pieces on.
 And by the time I got all the pieces on, it was time for me to be into the Park.

 Then there was the walk to get out into the Park.
 The distance from where I got dressed to some non-descript door could have only been maybe twenty yards at the most, but it seemed like every inch of 100 yards in those damned duck feet.
 I practically tripped over my own feet.
 My interpretation of Donald Duck on the way to the door had all the grace and style of Frankenstein’s monster.